Wagering Operators and Race Fields Conditions

 (w) GRV publishes other exclusions or changes to the Minimum Bet framework on its website which will be amended as required.

 In the first instance, customers who believe that an approved WSP has refused their bet or excluded them in contravention of these conditions should contact the WSP to ascertain the reason for the refusal or exclusion.

-If the customer remains unsatisfied with the reason provided by the WSP, and they do not fall within one of the exclusions listed in the conditions, then they may lodge a formal complaint with GRV on the pro forma provided on GRV’s website.
+If the customer remains unsatisfied with the reason provided by the WSP, and they do not fall within one of the exclusions listed in the conditions, then they may lodge a formal complaint with GRV via this online form.